zamnzim/Discord-Docker-Status-Bot/README.md

 # Discord-Docker-Status-Bot
-A lightweight Python-based Discord bot that monitors Docker containers and posts their status to a pinned message in a specified Discord channel.
+A lightweight Python based Discord bot that monitors Docker containers and posts their status to a pinned message in a specified Discord channel.

 Every 10 seconds, the bot checks the status of all containers.
 If any changes are detected, it updates the pinned message with the current status.